isabella232/campaign-standard-learn.es-ES/help/integrations/configure-dynamics-365.md

 activity: setup
 team: PM
 source-git-commit: 80a04a3aefb5a530433fbd32d7728a8889484cdb
-workflow-type: ht
+workflow-type: tm+mt
-source-wordcount: '66'
+source-wordcount: '0'
-ht-degree: 100%
+ht-degree: 0%

 ---